daxcay/ComfyUI-DataSet/README.md

 # Support for DRMN ❤️

-If you like to suppport me you can donate on: https://paypal.me/daxtoncaylor
+If you like to suppport me you can donate me on paypal: https://paypal.me/daxtoncaylor